SKA-ScienceDataProcessor/delivery-prototypes/README.md

   see e.g., http://nithril.github.io/amqp/2015/07/05/fair-consuming-with-rabbitmq/ - but
   if this were implemented in this prototype then more information than just the job_id would likely need to be added to the queues.

+* Currently using non-persistant rabbitmq queues for simplicity of clearing invalid entries.
+This obviously should not be the case in a production environment.

 Notes
 ===